pkanteti/k-jenkins-sfdc-ci/README.md

 k-jenkins-sfdc-ci
 =================

-Used to establish continuous integration between sfdc orgs using jenkins .
+Updates to the files.Used to establish continuous integration between sfdc orgs using jenkins .
 Updating the file using vim editor.